We Must Fight this Dangerous Attack on Our Civil Service

 In his seminal work, Communication and Diplomacy in a Changing World, diplomatic scholar Tran Van Dinh penned the now famed words: communication is to diplomacy as blood is the human body.

 These words and the images they invoke illustrate the unique and powerful relationship between diplomacy and communication.

-Although penned in 1987, a far cry from today’s communicative environment, Van Dinh’s words have stood the test the time.
+Although written in 1987, a far cry from today’s communicative environment, Van Dinh’s words have stood the test of time.
 The pervasive nature of these words demonstrate their almost universal acceptance by diplomatic scholars and practitioners alike – a rare feat when it comes to such malleable concepts.

 We must fight this with logic, truth, morality and diplomatic protocol and law.
 It will be a tough fight but we must try.

 The diplomatic system is a result of a long evolution, which crystallises certain principles of diplomatic conduct.
 With one key principle being the protection of diplomatic communication between an ambassador, their embassy and their respective foreign service.

 Secrecy and confidentiality have been, and continue to be, an integral part of diplomatic relations.
 Diplomatic agents, stereotypically (and historically, with good reason) tend to distrust diplomatic counterparts and, with that, act in order to avoid the dissemination of classified information.
 This is illustrated clearly with the diplomatic toolbox – diplomat bags and couriers, back-room diplomacy, coded messages.
 All are used to protect intelligence from acts of espionage or disclosure in the media.